expo/expo/packages/expo-updates/README.md

 The number of milliseconds `expo-updates` should delay the app launch and stay on the splash screen while trying to download an update, before falling back to a previously downloaded version.
 Setting this to `0` will cause the app to always launch with a previously downloaded update and will result in the fastest app launch possible.

-## Customizing automatically setup
+## Customizing automatic setup

-From `expo-updates@>=0.9.0`, we support the setup to iOS AppDelegate and Android MainApplication automatically.
-If you want to do some customizations, for instance, to enable updates only on some build variants.
-You could disable the auto setup and add custom logic in AppDelegate/MainApplication.
+In `expo-updates@0.9.0` and above, we support automatic installation of the module in the iOS AppDelegate.m and Android MainApplication.java classes.
+If you want to customize the installation, e.g. to enable updates only in some build variants, you can add custom logic in AppDelegate/MainApplication and set the following keys to `false` in order to disable the automatic setup.

 | iOS Expo.plist key   | Android meta-data name            | Default | Required? |
 | -------------------- | --------------------------------- | ------- | --------- |